We have added a new log feeder to the garden for this winter.

 I think this will be a wonderful addition to the various feeders we have in the garden.

-You can see a step by step method of making the suet here and get a printable recipe.
+You can see a step by step method of making the suet here.